wolfworldwidedigital/mattermost/webapp/platform/types/README.md

-# Mattermost Types
+# Cusmato Types

-This package contains shared type definitions used by [the Mattermost web app](https://github.com/mattermost/mattermost-webapp) and related projects.
+This package contains shared type definitions used by [the Cusmato web app](https://github.com/mattermost/mattermost-webapp) and related projects.

 ## Usage